marcoschaarschmidt/micropython-mpu9x50/vector3d.md

   It will update the ``Vector3d()`` internal ``_vector[]`` and ``_ivector[]`` lists.

 ``calibrate()`` Optional method to enable fixed offsets to be stored and allowed for.
 Arguments:
-  1. Stop function: routine will run until this passed function returns ``False``.
+  1. Time in milliseconds: routine will run for the given time.
   2. Wait function: Optional.
 Default is a 50mS delay between readings.
 User can supply an alternative, for example a thread-aware delay in cooperative multitasking environments.